ROCm/rocprofiler-systems/docs/install/quick-start.rst

    wget https://github.com/ROCm/rocprofiler-systems/releases/latest/download/rocprofiler-systems-install.py
    python3 ./rocprofiler-systems-install.py --prefix /opt/rocprofiler-systems --rocm 6.3

-This script supports installation on Ubuntu, OpenSUSE, Red Hat, Debian, CentOS, and Fedora.
+This script supports installation on Ubuntu, Red Hat, Debian, and SUSE.
-If the target OS is compatible with one of the operating system versions listed in the comprehensive :doc:`Installation guidelines <./install>`, specify ``-d <DISTRO> -v <VERSION>``.
+If the target OS is compatible with one of the operating system versions listed in `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_, specify ``-d <DISTRO> -v <VERSION>``.
 For example, if the OS is compatible with Ubuntu 22.04, pass ``-d ubuntu -v 22.04`` to the script.